AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 One final caveat was to define the functionBinding function in my class definition by using the fat arrow syntax.
 This way I am also able to write the function call with TypeScript without generating compiler errors.

-And that solves all the issues of translating the Javascript version of the AngularJS 1.5 component to TypeScript.
+And that solves all the issues of translating the javaScript version of the AngularJS 1.5 component to TypeScript.

 Please let me know if you found this article useful and if it helped you.
 Also feel free to share the alternative methods you have found to solve this problem.